Z2gK/radiorpi3/docs/usageclientB.md

 ![Information on LCD display](clientBlcd.jpg)

-The Client B script `miniplayer_lcd.py` displays the station name, programme information (usually the currently playing song's title, if available) and IP address of the Pi on the LCD display when a station is playing.
+Client B displays the station name, programme information (usually the currently playing song's title, if available) and IP address of the Pi on the LCD display when a station is playing.
 The station name is specified in the configuration file `stations.yaml` (first line in the display above).
 If programme information is available, it is shown on the second and third lines of the display.
 The IP address would be shown on the last line.
 In the photograph above, the station name is `MPR Choral`, song title is `Traditional - Elijah Rock` and the IP address is `192.168.0.167`.
 The client will poll MPD once every few seconds to check for updates to the programme name.

 If programme information is not available for a station, the LCD display will only show the station name and IP address on the first two lines.